pptech-ds/Simplon-Project7-BLOG-SIMPLE/README.md

 # Simplon-Project7-BLOG-SIMPLE
-Create an MVC blog using an existing one
+Create a MVC blog using an existing one
+More details will fallow soon ...